 HICKORY, N.C. —

-Michele Kirby showed Eyewitness News where the men shoved her mother to the floor in the foyer of her home before ransacking the residence in northeast Hickory.
+Kirby showed Eyewitness News where her mother was attacked inside the foyer of her northeast Hickory home on Sunday evening.

-“A child of God would not do this,” Kirby said.
-“And to see my mother the way she was when we finally got into the hospital -- and to see her was just unbelievable."
+"A child of God would not do this, and to see my mother the way she was when we finally got into the hospital and to see her was just unbelievable," said Kirby.